 Production and rain water are collected in one collection system at BSW.
 The waste water quantity depends on the rain water quantity and is thus subject to annual deviations.
-In 2022, the specific fresh water demand has increased due to longer shutdown phases and turndown.
+In 2024, the specific fresh water requirement improved again due to better product utilization.
 During the shutdowns, some of the plants still had to be cooled with water.

-In 2022, the specific waste water volume was higher than in the previous year.
-The amount of fresh water has increased.
+In 2024, the specific waster water volume was lower than in the previous year.
+The amount of fresh water was lower.

-To meet these regulations we continuously take the following action:
+To meet the legal requierements we continuously take the following action: